-Response: GMD's mission is essentially unchanged since its inception and that is consistent for an organization designed to provide long-term monitoring to address multidecadal concerns.
+Response: GMD's mission is essentially unchanged since its inception and that is consistent for an organization designed to provide long-term monitoring to address multi-decadal concerns.
 GMD's scientific publications, data, and products have become increasingly relevant to other agencies through the US Global Climate Research Program (USGCRP), particularly the Environmental Protection Agency.
 In addition to their scientific contribution, GMD's ozone observations inform policies on stratospheric ozone and air quality; greenhouse gas observations inform policies on energy development; aerosols and radiation inform policies on energy development and overall air quality.

 Actions: GMD will continue to maintain all networks, expand its product base, interact with other agencies to enhance observing systems, inform assessments, build outreach, and publish manuscripts, analyses, and data products in a timely manner.
-Internationally, we will maintain strong ties with the World Meteorological Organization (WMO) through participation in its Global Atmospheric Watch Programme (GAW) serving on or leading its scientific advisory groups and experts groups, WMO Commission for Atmospheric Sciences (the guiding body for GAW and the World Weather Research Programme), the Baseline Surface Radiation Network, the Federated Aerosol Network, the Global Climate Observing System (GCOS) Atmospheric Observation Panel for Climate, the USGCRP Carbon Cycle Interagency Working Group and Scientific Steering Groups, US Group on Earth Observations (GEO), and the international GEO-Carbon Programme.
+Our Global CO2 Record and our Annual Greenhouse Gas Index have now been officially adopted as National Climate Indicators.
+They both also are used routinely in EPA Annual Reports, as are all of our data on ozone depleting gases along with the Ozone Depleting Gas Index.
+Our studies of oil and gas field emissions of methane are also now used by EPA to evaluate their methane emission inventories and our findings on ozone have influenced recent air quality policy decisions by EPA and we continue our contributions to the ozone assessments that inform the parties to the Montreal Protocol.
+Internationally, we continue to maintain strong ties with the World Meteorological Organization (WMO) through participation in its Global Atmospheric Watch Programme (GAW) serving on or leading its scientific advisory groups and experts groups, WMO Commission for Atmospheric Sciences (the guiding body for GAW and the World Weather Research Programme), the Baseline Surface Radiation Network, the Federated Aerosol Network, the Global Climate Observing System (GCOS) Atmospheric Observation Panel for Climate, the USGCRP Carbon Cycle Interagency Working Group and Scientific Steering Groups, US Group on Earth Observations (GEO), and the international GEO-Carbon Programme.
+[GMD] continues to leverage its skills and capabilities among these organizations, being key players in the GEO-Carbon Strategy, the emerging WMO Integrated Greenhouse Gas Information System, and the emerging GEO-Carbon Flagship.
+GMD leads much of the work at the biennial Greenhouse Gas Measurement Techniques meetings where measurement guidelines are evaluated.
+GMD provides leadership of the Baseline Surface Radiation Network, two WMO Scientific Advisory Groups, and participation on a third.
+We continue to update of products, re-establish lost sites with infused funds, participation in